WE'VE TAKEN THE FIGHT STATESIDE!

 Q&A: How to talk to my partner about sex? - Sh!
 Women's Store

-I don't know if this is a weird problem but I also don't really know who else to ask.
+I don't know if this is a weird problem, but I also don't know who else to ask.

-I feel really self-conscious about asking for what I want during sex.
+I feel self-conscious about asking for what I want during sex.
 My partner encourages me to tell him what feels good or if something hurts and I want to tell him.
-I just feel like I can't get the words out and I'm not sure why.
+I just feel like I can't get the words out, and I'm not sure why.

 Hey there,

-Most folks feel awkward or shy when speaking about sex, afterall we're not taught to do it!
-It can seem like everybody is talking about sex, but more often it's camouflaged with jokes, than with candid, and honest conversation.
+Most folks feel awkward or shy when speaking about sex.
+After all, we're not taught to do it!
+It can seem like everybody can comfortably talk about sex, but it's often camouflaged with jokes rather than with candid conversation.

 Find the words that feel ok for you.
-Explore your sexual vocabulary - do words like 'pussy' or 'cock' feel too 'much'?
-If certain words make your squirm, find ones that don't.
+Explore your sexual vocabulary - do words like pussy or cock feel too much?
+If certain words make you squirm, find ones that don't.

 Finding the right words to use is the first step to talking to your partner about sex.
-Practice saying things out loud ( but privately, so you can used to hearing the words coming from your mouth) - it's a great way to get accustomed to using your sex language.
+Practice saying things out loud (but privately, so you can get used to hearing the words coming from your mouth) - it's a great way to get accustomed to using your sex language.

 The best way to get more comfortable talking about sex is to practice talking about sex!